-If the high prices of today’s top-end phones make you feel a little queasy, alternatives like the Honor View 10 and OnePlus 5T should have your attention.
+If the high prices of today’s flagship phones make your wallet tremble, alternatives like the Honor View 10 and OnePlus 6 should have your attention.
 They cost half the price of an iPhone X, but still offer high-end features and a contemporary design.

 Phones like this are an excellent argument for why few, if any, of us really need to spend a huge amount on a new mobile, even if we are getting more demanding by the year.